prabinrath/Roborex_Chess/README.md

 * Arduino UNO to control an X-Y slider mapping the system output and the physical chess board

-* Serial communication protocol (sopported by rosserial library) for communicating between Arduino and the system
+* Serial communication protocol (sopported by Pyserial library) for communicating between Arduino and the system

 ## Prerequisites